What are Wills?

 Can I change or revoke my Florida will?

 You can change and revoke your will at any time.
-A codicil (an amendment to your will) can be used to change your will, but it must be drafted and executed in the same manner as a will.
+A codicil (an amendment to your will) can be used to change your will, but it must be drafted and executed in the same manner as a will and an Orlando estate planning attorney at The Finity Law Firm can help with this.
 Additionally, if you create a legally valid will and execute it properly, it will automatically revoke your old one.
 The most recent valid will is the one that is used to distribute your assets upon your death.

-If you get married or divorced, you should seek the advice of a lawyer and make a new will.
+If you get married or divorced, you should seek the advice of an estate planning attorney in Orlando and make a new will.
 You should also periodically check your will when there are other major changes in your family such as births and deaths, when your assets increase or decrease in value, or when you no longer need a guardian or executor to act in their capacity.

 Who should know about my will?

-No one except you and the lawyer should be aware of the exact contents of your will.
+No one except you and the Orlando estate planning lawyer should be aware of the exact contents of your will.
 Your executor, close friends, or the beneficiaries should know where to find it.
 The original should be kept in a safe place such as a fireproof box or safe deposit box.

 Do I need a professional to draft me a will?